 Thankfully, Disney makes it simple for each parent to enjoy rides their children still aren’t big enough to go on with their Parent Swap (or Rider Switch) program.
 Although this is a bit of a hidden secret at the parks, doing a parent swap is easy.
 Just let the cast member know that you’d like to do a rider switch at the entrance to any ride with a height restriction.

 For example, let’s say you and your family want to ride Expedition Everest but you have a little one who can’t go.
 Just tell the cast member at the entrance that you want to do a parent swap.
 From there, one parent will stay with the kiddo while the other goes on the ride.

-In the past, the parent who stayed behind would then receive a return time from a cast member which allowed them to use the FastPass+ line, along with two other guests, after the first parent is done with the ride.
-Unfortunately, we don’t yet know whether guests will simply use the Lightning Lane instead, so stay tuned for updates as they become available.
+Then, the parent who stayed behind will receive a return time from a cast member which allows them to use the Lightning Lane, along with two other guests, after the first parent is done with the ride.

 We love a good Disney hack that saves both time and fun!
 You can parent swap on any ride with a height requirement, so remember that as you and your family explore the park.
 At Disney’s Animal Kingdom, attractions with a height restriction include: